-Twenty-five points a week will be given out for behavior/participation (5 points a day).
-This behavior grade is based on attendance, attitude shown in class, participation, language, and obedience to class/school rules.
-Because students are expected to come to class with a pen/pencil to write with, students will lose some of their behavior/participation points for the day if they do not bring a writing instrument and must borrow one from the teacher.
+Twenty-five points a week will be given out for work-place skills (5 points a day).
+This work-place skills grade is based on attendance, attitude shown in class, participation, language, and obedience to class/school rules.
+Because students are expected to come to class with a pen/pencil to write with, students will lose some of their work-place skills points for the day if they do not bring a writing instrument and must borrow one from the teacher.
 Having a cell phone out in class (which is against school rules) will also cause a loss of points.

 Calendar of Due Dates for Major Assignments

 Most assignments and tests in this class will be associated with the EDGE curriculum.
 At the end of each “cluster” (section in a unit) in the EDGE curriculum there will be a test to take online.
 These tests are usually worth about 50 points.
 There will probably be one test roughly in the middle of each hex (term) and another test roughly at the end of each hex.
 Here are the hex dates: